In this article, we'll be walking you through setting up an Apple device for content monitoring.

 It's an easy fix!
 See below for additional steps:

 STEP 4: Log in with your parent credentials.

 STEP 5: Plug your child's iOS device into the computer.

-You will see the following screen, and you will want to click Check for Devices.
+You will see the following screen.
+Once the iOS device is plugged into the computer, you will want to click +Add on the top right.

 STEP 6: Tap Trust on your child's iOS device when prompted.

 NOTE: You may also be asked to click "Trust" on iTunes on your computer as well.

 STEP 7: Associate the iOS device with the appropriate child.